Lidia Patty

-An ethnic Kallawaya from Charazani in the Bautista Saavedra Province, Patty started out from humble origins, working in domestic service before being employed as a rural schoolteacher.
-Starting from the mid-1990s, she became active in political activism and joined the Bartolina Sisa Federation, serving as the organization's provincial executive and later departmental secretary.
+An ethnic Kallawaya from Charazani in the Bautista Saavedra Province, Patty worked in domestic service before being employed as a rural schoolteacher.
+Starting from the mid-1990s, she became active in political activism and joined the Bartolina Sisa Confederation, serving as the organization's provincial executive and later departmental secretary.
 Around this time, she joined the nascent Movement for Socialism, with which she entered electoral politics in 1999.
 She won her first race for a seat on the Charazani Municipal Council in 2004 and was elected to the Chamber of Deputies in 2014.

 Having kept a low profile while in office, Patty gained national notoriety following the conclusion of her term.
 She was the principal complainant in the Coup d'état Case, which resulted in the criminal prosecution of former president Jeanine Áñez and many other military and political actors in the country's 2019 crisis.
 A polemic figure for her frequent denunciations of both opposition and some ruling party officials alike, Patty launched an unsuccessful bid to become ombudsman of Bolivia in 2022.

-Later that year, the Legislative Assembly nominated her to serve as ambassador to Paraguay, and she will assume office in 2023.
+After briefly being considered for the post of ambassador to Paraguay, Patty was designated consul to Puno, Peru, in 2023.
+Amid deteriorating relations between both countries, the Peruvian government requested the annulment of her appointment, and the Bolivian Foreign Ministry withdrew her from the country shortly thereafter.

 Early life and political career

+Early life and education

 Lidia Patty was born on 7 June 1969 in the Charazani Municipality, capital district of La Paz's Bautista Saavedra Province.
-The region, situated in the Bolivian Yungas and straddling the border with Peru, is home to the Kallawaya, an indigenous ethnic group of which Patty is part.
+The region, situated in the Bolivian Yungas, is home to the Kallawaya, an indigenous ethnic group of which Patty is part.
 As with many Kallawaya, Patty is a practitioner of traditional medicine, a product of her people's historic dedication to folk healing.

 Patty completed portions of her primary schooling in Charazani before moving to La Paz at age 19.
 She spent some time employed in domestic service before receiving the support of a social aid institute to return home and complete her education.
-After a few years of study, during which time she was also taught to read and write Quechua, Patty graduated as a professional in humanities.
+After a few years of study, during which time she was also taught to read and write Quechua, Patty graduated with a pre-university trade degree.
 She applied that knowledge to education as a schoolteacher in the employment of SEDEGES, a local government agency.